How do you measure your client’s experience?

 Your client has limited time.
 And wants to spend as little as possible, giving you feedback.

 The short and easy measurement process is a goal for most teams dealing with CX.
-But equally important is to get to customers at the most optimal time through the most preferred channels of it, but we will address this topic in the next article.
+But equally important is to get to customers at the most optimal time through the most preferred channels of it.